cwadge/junk-drawer/pipewire_tuning_guide.md

 *(If I'd wanted to list __recording__ devices, I could use `arecord -l` instead, but I'm focused on optimizing playback in this guide).*

 In my case, I'm using my discrete sound card for playback, which is enumerated as `card 0`, `device 0`.
 This would typically be exposed to the system as `/proc/asound/card0/stream0`, and this will be the case on the vast majority of sound cards in Linux.
 Grabbing the sample rates your card supports in hardware is really easy using this interface.
-For example, here's the output from a sound card in someone else's sytem:
+For example, here's the output from a sound card in someone else's system:

 ```
 $ cat /proc/asound/card0/stream0 | grep Rates